Western North Carolina Beer: A Mountain Brew History

 Award-winning author Anne Fitten Glenn has been writing for publication since she was the “Dear Annie”columnist for her fifth grade newspaper.
-AF (the abbreviation for her family-rooted double first name) moved to Asheville in 1997.
-After having babies, teaching college, and working with non-profits, she started writing about beer, food, business, and entertainment.
+AF (yes, that’s what her friends call her) moved to Asheville in 1997.
+After having babies, teaching college, and working with nonprofit organizations, she started writing about beer, food, business, and entertainment.

 For the first decade of the 21st century, AF primarily wrote for local newspapers, including the Sunday “Small Business of the Week” feature for the Asheville Citizen-Times, a weekly parenting column called “Edgy Mama,” and a weekly “Brews News” column (both for Mountain Xpress).

-AF self-published a horror novel, Storm Mountain, in 2001.
 The History Press published her first non-fiction book, Asheville Beer: An Intoxicating History of Mountain Brewing, in 2012.
 Her second beer book, Western North Carolina Beer: A Mountain Brew History, was released by the same publishing house in November 2018.

 She currently pens the “Mountain Brews” feature for Edible Asheville as well as writing for various other media outlets.
 She also hosts a radio show and podcast called “Imbibe Asheville.”
-AF has written for and had photos published in numerous additional publications, including USA Today, All About Beer, Paste, Smoky Mountain Living, WNC Magazine, Charleston Magazine, Edible Aspen, Explore Asheville, Vanity Fair, Virginian Pilot, and CraftBeer.com.
+AF has written for and had photos published in numerous publications, including USA Today, All About Beer, Paste, Smoky Mountain Living, WNC Magazine, Charleston Magazine, Edible Aspen, Explore Asheville, Vanity Fair, Virginian Pilot, and CraftBeer.com.
 Additionally, she consults to breweries and restaurants in the realms of public relations and communications.